SummaryRead the full fact sheet

 Generally, options include:

-- Complementary and alternative therapies – it’s common for people with cancer to seek out complementary or alternative treatments.
+- – it’s common for people with cancer to seek out complementary or alternative treatments.
 When used alongside your conventional cancer treatment, some of these therapies can make you feel better and improve quality of life.
 Others may not be so helpful and in some cases may be harmful.
 The Cancer Council Victoria booklet called Understanding Complementary Therapies can be a useful resource.

 All treatments have side effects.
 These will vary depending on the type of treatment you are having.
 Many side effects are temporary, but some may be permanent.
 Your doctor will explain all the possible side effects before your treatment begins.